Martial is a Ferrari and looks like a £100m player - Hargreaves | Goal.com

 "He just looked like a £100 million player."

-His performance also drew praise from manager Ole Gunnar Solskjaer, who has been impressed by the 24-year-old striker's development over the course of the season.
+His performance also drew applause from manager Ole Gunnar Solskjaer, who has been impressed by the 24-year-old striker's development over the course of the season.

 "He was sharp," the Norwegian coach told reporters.